-Currently, Microsoft and Google are available as cloud hosts for RISE with SAP, but there is room for growth for other private cloud hosts to join, including AWS and Alibaba, which already have a history hosting SAP S/4HANA Cloud instances.
+Currently, Microsoft, Google, AWS, and Alibaba are available as cloud hosts for RISE with SAP, but there is room for growth for other private cloud hosts to join, including AWS and Alibaba, which already have a history hosting SAP S/4HANA Cloud instances.

 SAP has made it known for a while now that they want to become a cloud-first company, and RISE with SAP helps overcome many of the hurdles that many existing on-premise and SAP ERP customers are facing.
 By combining what was once disparate (licensing and maintenance, for example) into one offering, they’ve helped pave the way for easier cloud implementations.

 This product is still very new, so if you have additional questions about RISE with SAP, I recommend heading straight to the experts.
 You can search hashtag #RISEwithSAP on Twitter and hop in on the conversations happening there.
 I also recommend reading and commenting on the SAP Community posts by SAP leadership listed below.

 “Accelerating Innovation, Speed, and Agility with RISE with SAP” – Thomas Saueressig

 “Achieve Business Value with SAP S/4HANA … and Rise with SAP” – Sven Denecken

 “A Robust Platform for RISE with SAP” – Juergen Mueller